Primary Tricompartmental Knee Replacement: Advanced Surgical Technique

 Femoral component rotation can be determined using several anatomical and kinematic reference axes:

 - The Surgical Transepicondylar Axis (TEA): Make the posterior femoral cut parallel to a line drawn between the prominence of the lateral epicondyle and the sulcus of the medial epicondyle.
+This represents the functional axis of knee flexion.

 - The Anteroposterior (AP) Axis (Whiteside's Line): Draw a line from the deepest part of the trochlear groove to the center of the intercondylar notch.
 The posterior femoral cut is made perpendicular to this axis.